namiml/nami-flutter/README.md

 ### Project Structure
 - `sdk` folder contains the flutter plugin along with a `basic` example app
-- `samples` folder contains extra demo apps to help you get started with using the Nami platform

 ## Next Steps

 Once the SDK is initialized, you're ready to show a paywall.
 See the [complete guide to Flutter setup](https://docs.namiml.com/v2.0/docs/flutter-setup#show-a-paywall) to find out how.

 ## Other Resources